Ringo Madlingozi: Music

 Madlingozi later formed a group called Gecko Moon with Alan Cameron, a fellow Peto member.
 Their popular hit was "Green-Green", which was a crossover track and was well received by music lovers.

 Madlingozi's debut solo album, Vukani, sold tens of thousands of copies.

 He has subsequently received multiple awards for his albums at the South African Music Awards (SAMA) and the Kora Awards, where, among others, he won the Best Male Artist in Southern Africa and the African continent Awards.
 He collaborated with international acclaimed group UB40 as part of the United Nations Global AIDS awareness program, recording the Xhosa lyrics of "Cover Up".

 Politics

 In May 2019, Madlingozi was sworn in as a Member of Parliament in the sixth administration of the democratic government of the Republic of South Africa.

-He has been accused of defending racist statements categorising people of races such as asians (“Indians" in South Africa), people of mixed race (“Coloureds” in South Africa) and whites as categorically racist.
+In June 2018, Madlingozi drew criticism for publicly supporting Julius Malema’s controversial remarks that the majority of South Africa's Indian and coloured communities are racist towards black South Africans.
+His comments, made on social media, echoed Malema's assertions and were based on Madlingozi's own experiences of racism while growing up in Cape Town.
+Madlingozi criticised the media for dismissing Malema’s statements as "rhetoric," accusing journalists of distorting uncomfortable truths and prioritising personal biases over informing the public.
+His defence of Malema sparked a polarised response, with some praising his candour and others condemning the generalisations.